mathgrad/Sharepoint-Meatball/README.md

     </dd>
     <dd>
       The meatball script requires jquery to run.
-If you see an error message indicating an improperly loaded script, then make sure request jquery to be added to your organization's main page.
+If you see an error message indicating an improperly loaded script, then make sure to request jquery to be added to your organization's main page.
     </dd>
   </h4>